This is the most comprehensive guide to pain and suffering settlements online.

 On the other hand, some insurance companies have a reputation for paying above average for pain and suffering.
 These “better” insurance companies include The Hartford, Chubb, Crum & Forster, Hanover and others.
 (Ace Insurance Company bought Chubb.)

 For example, CNA Insurance has a reputation for paying slightly above average for the pain and suffering part of a claim.

-Now let’s assume that the other driver wasn’t insured with CNA.
-We’ll assume that GEICO, Progressive or State Farm insured his vehicle.
-They would’ve offered much less…at least before a lawsuit.
+Let’s take the above case that I settled for $260,000.
+Now, we’ll assume that GEICO, Progressive or State Farm (and not CNA) insured the other driver’s van.
+They would have offered much less…at least before a lawsuit.

 By the way, that $260,000 settlement is one of the few Uber accident settlement amounts that you can find online.

 Lyft’s old insurance company was Zurich American Insurance Company.
 (Travelers now handles all Lyft accident claims in the United States).
 Zurich has a reputation for paying above average for pain and suffering damages.
 As an example, I reached a $70,000 settlement for a Lyft passenger.